Alcohol by volume: Biological thresholds

 It is near impossible for a healthy person to become intoxicated drinking low-alcohol drinks.
 The low concentration severely limits the rate of intake, which is easily dispatched by human metabolism.
-Quickly drinking 1.5 L of 0.4% ABV beer in an hour resulted in a maximum of 0.0056% BAC in a study of German volunteers.
+Quickly drinking 1.5 L of 0.4% alc/vol beer in an hour resulted in a maximum of 0.0056% BAC in a study of German volunteers.
 Healthy human kidneys can only excrete 0.8–1.0 L of water per hour, making water intoxication likely to set in before any alcoholic intoxication.

-The process of ethanol fermentation will slow down and eventually come to a halt as the alcohol produced becomes too concentrated for the yeast to tolerated, defining an upper limit of ABV for non-distilled alcoholic drinks.
-The typical tolerance for beer yeasts is at 8–12%, while wine yeasts typically range from 14–18%, with speciality ones reaching 20% ABV.
-Any higher would require distillation, producing liquor.
+The process of ethanol fermentation will slow down and eventually come to a halt as the alcohol produced becomes too concentrated for the yeast to tolerate, defining an upper limit of alc/vol for non-distilled alcoholic drinks.
+The typical tolerance for beer yeasts is at 8–12%, while wine yeasts typically range from 14–18%, with speciality ones reaching 20% alc/vol. Any higher would require distillation, producing liquor.